Get an annual AARP membership for only $9. Offer ends 12/11.

 Woman shopping in the produce section at a grocery store

 There’s a reason turkeys go on sale every year around Thanksgiving.
 Whether groceries are motivated by holidays or what’s in season, you can expect different types of groceries to go on sale at different times of the year.
-The key to this kind of strategy is knowing when certain items are going on sale.
+The key is knowing when certain items are going on sale.

 Pro Tip: